jkenton/drkenton/_posts/2019-09-03-defining-some-terms.md

 So, my intention is to release a daily statement, similar to this one, at least three times a week.
 I intend to write a slightly longer and more thoughtful peace at least once a week.

-If you have a comment or an argument that you'd like to share with me please do so at drjkenton@gmail.com
+If you have a comment or an argument that you'd like to share with me please do so at jkenton@towson.edu

 Otherwise let's get this thing started.